Career paths in the AI era - embrace AI or be replaced by someone who does

 Key takeaways

-- AI-augmented workers are 66% more productive - The gap between those who use AI and those who do not is widening rapidly, creating two classes of workers in the same roles
+- AI-exposed industries see nearly 4x productivity growth - The gap between those who use AI and those who do not is widening rapidly, creating two classes of workers in the same roles

 - Human skills become premium assets - As AI commoditizes technical work like coding and data analysis, emotional intelligence, creativity, and critical thinking command increasing value